JohnFTitor/portfolio-API/README.md

 Run `python3 -m venv ve` to set up the virtual env

-Then `ve/bin/pip install -r requirements.txt` to install the requirements
+Then `ve/bin/python -m pip install -r requirements.txt` to install the requirements